jan3k/fallout1-save-editor/docs/source_alignment.md

 The registry is not a serializer.
 It must not be used to rebuild `SAVE.DAT` from semantic objects.
 Unknown or partially understood ranges remain raw and must stay byte-identical on no-change round trips.

+## Item metadata

+`src/f1se/schema/items.py` contains read-only item metadata used by the parser and CLI.
+It is display and inference data only, not a serializer.

 ## Constants used in the editor

 - `PRIMARY_STAT_MIN = 1`